On this page

 Each PSPC branch and region is responsible for implementing these graphic standards on all their communications products.
 The Translation Bureau, Consulting and Audit Canada and the Canadian General Standards Board can use their established visual identities.

-The Office Design Guide is a reference handbook of information prepared for office facility managers in federal government departments.
+The Office Design Guide (ODG) is a reference handbook of information prepared for office facility managers in federal government departments.
 It outlines components that make up the office environment and contains a section on signage.
 Since its publication, much remains relevant although there have been several significant changes in the field which are not reflected in the ODG document:

 - tactile signs